 Maintaining safe and reliable water supplies depends on timely investments in water treatment, storage, and delivery infrastructure.
-RAND undertook a project for the EPA to determine the utility of Robust Decision Making (RDM) methods for evaluating the agency's needs and priorities under the National Water Program.
+RAND undertook a project for the EPA to determine the utility of Robust Decision Making (RDM) methods for evaluating the agency's needs and priorities.

 Urban stormwater management is a growing challenge in many cities, and green stormwater infrastructure can improve water quality and reduce flooding, while also providing new green space.
 This project assesses the benefits and costs of green infrastructure for two key watersheds in the Pittsburgh area.